-Gertz reports that use of magnetic graphic systems-magnetic and magnetic receptive sheeting-is a more recent trend for temporary graphics.
+Gertz reports that the use of magnetic graphic systems-magnetic and magnetic receptive sheeting is a more recent trend for temporary graphics.
 “There are many applications for this effective and cost-efficient method for a graphic presentation with frequently changing information or images.
 Uses include retail P.O.P. displays, restaurant menu boards, trade show graphics, wayfinding signage, event graphics, business and hospitality lobbies and wall graphics and much more.”

 Getz says that magnets work great for both indoor and outdoor applications.
 “For outdoors, if a flexible magnetic base with adhesive is needed, be sure an acrylic adhesive is being used to withstand the outdoor elements.
 Solvent, eco-solvent, UV and latex ink systems all can print on magnetic and magnetic receptive sheeting with vinyl or coated topcoat printable surfaces.
 Aqueous inks can print on magnetic and magnetic receptive sheeting with paper or PP-coated printable surfaces.”

-Gertz notes that it’s important to be aware that “inexpensive” and “temporary” doesn’t have to mean settling for cheap, flimsy or low quality because the graphic only needs to last for a short period of time.
+It’s important to be aware that “inexpensive” and “temporary” doesn’t have to mean settling for cheap, flimsy, or low quality because the graphic only needs to last for a short period of time.

-“The main benefits of printable magnetic and magnetic receptive sheeting are simplicity, high-resolution print quality and durability.”
+“The main benefits of printable magnetic and magnetic receptive sheeting are simplicity, high-resolution print quality and durability,” adds Getz.

 He says that when looking at simplicity, the printing process has evolved from a two-step process of printing on vinyl or another substrate and laminating to the magnet, to the simpler and faster process of printing directly to the magnet.
 “One potential obstacle for printing magnetic sheeting is if the platen is metal, which would prohibit the smooth flow through the printer since the magnet would attract to the metal.
 This is easily overcome by covering the platen with styrene, chipboard, vinyl or another smooth, flat material – anything to create an air gap between the metal and the magnet, which then allows the magnetic sheeting to feed smoothly through the printer.
 Magnetic receptive sheeting prints as easily as any other substrate, adjusting as needed for the thickness and weight.
 For installation and removal, whether it’s for vehicle signs or a P.O.P. display, all you have to do is place or roll it into position, and then peel off to remove.”

-He adds that print quality is also a key thing to consider.
-“The visual impact of the graphics created is the same as most other printable substrates.
+Print quality is also a key thing to consider.
+Getz says, “The visual impact of the graphics created is the same as most other printable substrates.
 If you have high-quality images at the correct resolution for the output size, printing on magnetic and magnetic-receptive sheeting will result in brilliant, accurate color reproduction with precise clarity.”

 He adds that the third factor is durability.
 “If properly cared for and stored, the magnet or magnetic receptive finished graphic can be reused for years.
 The magnetism of flexible magnets is permanent and will never lose its attracting power when used in the correct temperature ranges (-15Â° F to 160Â° F) and doesn’t come in contact with powerful magnets such as ceramic or neodymium magnets that could alter the magnetic poles of the flexible magnet.”

-Gertz adds that the magnetic and magnetic-receptive sheeting is great for retail P.O.P. displays, restaurant menu boards, trade show graphics, wayfinding signage, event graphics, business and hospitality lobby and wall graphics and much more.
+Magnetic and magnetic-receptive sheeting works well for retail P.O.P. displays, restaurant menu boards, trade show graphics, wayfinding signage, event graphics, business and hospitality lobby, and wall graphics.
 “The system can be applied directly to a wall or can be mounted to a thin rigid substrate such as foam board, corrugated plastic, Gatorboard or Sintra, and then mounted to a wall or used as a free-standing display.”

-Roland’s Hunter says media selection for this market really depends on the media you’re using and the look you’re trying to achieve.
-“Dye sublimation is best for soft signage applications, and for creating signage using rigid substrates like ChromaLuxe panels (aluminum, steel or natural wood).
-They’re durable, vibrant and re-usable.
-Dye-sublimated fabrics can be washed, steamed/ironed and reused after storage.
-Roland’s Texart dye-sublimation printers and SBL3 sublimation inks are designed to deliver outstanding results on both soft and rigid materials.”
+Hunter says media selection for this market really depends on the media you’re using and the look you’re trying to achieve.
+“Dye-sublimation is best for soft signage applications, and for creating signage using rigid substrates (aluminum, steel, or natural wood).
+Dye-sublimated fabrics can be washed, steamed/ironed, and reused after storage.”

 She adds that banners, various types of paper, and pressure-sensitive vinyl are also popular.
 “These can be printed with eco-solvent and UV inks.
 There are economy-grade products for short-term applications (periods of up to six months), as well as medium-grade products for applications of up to two years.
 Typically, most people will switch out their graphics or ‘change up their look’ within two years.”

-Hunter adds that most of the banner work, or ‘economy-grade'” work, is not done with UV printers because they don’t offer the print speeds required.
-“Eco-solvent inkjets, such as Roland’s TrueVIS series printer/cutters, the SOLJET EJ-640 printer, and the VersaEXPRESS RF-640 printer, are ideal for these types of jobs.”
+Hunter adds that most of the banner work, or “economy-grade” work, is not done with UV printers because they don’t offer the print speeds required.
+“Eco-solvent inkjets are ideal for these types of jobs.”